 Shown on the above CD cover are Teddy Bears’ lead singer Annette Kleinbard and a young Phil Spector, right, author of their 1958 hit song, “To Know Him is To Love Him.”

-A song that was written more than 50 years ago by rock ‘n roll legend and con- victed murderer, Phil Spector, has been used recently in a sweetly-portrayed TV ad sponsored by the Humana Health Care Co.
-The ad, which aired in some markets during Sept-Nov 2010, depicts a series of loving scenes between grandchildren and their grandparents while the tender ballad plays in the background and Humana makes a pitch for its Medicare program [ see video below ].
+The Humana ad, which aired in some markets during September-November 2010, depicts a series of loving scenes between grandchildren and their grandparents while the tender ballad plays in the background and Humana makes a pitch for its Medicare program [ see video below ].
 The song’s title is, “To Know Him Is to Love Him,” and in the late 1950s, Phil Spector got the idea for the song from his father’s tombstone, which was inscribed with those same words, “to know him is to love him.”

-The song Spector penned and performed as a member of the singing group, The Teddy Bears, shown at right, became a No. 1 hit and a million-seller in late 1958.
-This was a time when a certain kind of soft rock sound was momentarily popular, as a few groups with gentle-sounding ballads all had hits then.
-But how and why this song was chosen by Humana in 2010 for marketing its services is an interesting question — more on that in a moment.
+The song Spector penned and performed as a member of the singing group, The Teddy Bears, pictured above, became a No. 1 hit and a million-seller in late 1958.
+This was a time when a certain kind of soft rock sound was momentarily popular, as a few groups with gentle-sounding ballads, such as The Fleetwoods with “Come Softly To Me” and “Mr. Blue,” had big hits then.
+But how and why this Teddy Bears song by Phil Spector was chosen by Humana in 2010 for marketing its services is an interesting question — more on that in a moment.
 First, a little history on song and author.